adriandoonan/improv-toolbox/src/content/exercises/cliffweb-give-the-setup.md

 ---
 name: Give the setup
-purpose: GroundedPlay
+purpose: Grounded Play
 shortDescription: "**PART 1** - Two improvisers take the stage."
 description: "**PART 1** - Two improvisers take the stage. - Instead of receiving a suggestion, every scene will start with the two improvisers having a conversation as their actual selves."
 tags:
   - UCB Manual
   - Grounded play
   - Characters
 source: cliffweb; UCB Manual
 credit: UCB
 ---